veggiespam/ImageLocationScanner/README.md

-# ImageLocationScanner
+# Image Location Scanner

-Scan for GPS location exposure in images with this Burp & ZAP plug-in.
-This assists with security audits of systems that allow users to post images.
+Passively scans for GPS location exposure in images during normal security assessments of websites via a Burp & ZAP plug-in.
+Image Location Scanner assists in situations where end users may post profile images and possibly give away their home location, e.g. a dating site or children's chatroom.

-This software works well, but is quite *alpha* in the organization of the system and code.
-Java classnames are subject to change, etc.
+A whitepaper will be published soon based on a real-world site audit.

+This software works well, finds the GPS information, flags it in the Burp Scanner or ZAP Alerts list as an information message.
+It would be up to the auditor to determine if location exposure is truly a security risk based on context.
+The organization of the code, however, is subject to change.
+Java classnames might be munged about, the ZAP code needs to be added to the repo once it is fully plug-in-ized, etc.

 # Usage Requirements
 The ImageLocationScanner runs as both a Burp and ZAP plug-in.
 Just